 Summer holidays are here and planning things to do that will make the summer holiday memorable is very important.

-Working out what activities the family wants to do over your holiday can be bit of a headache!
-There are many things that can be enjoyed by the whole family which will be fun and educational and importantly not break the bank!
+Working out what activities the family wants to do over your holiday can be a bit of a headache.
+Luckily, there are many things that can be enjoyed by the whole family which are fun and educational and importantly won’t break the bank!

-Golden Cap is the highest point on the south coast of England and is certainly a “huge hill to climb” (number 28) from the top there are spectacular views across Lyme Bay and on a clear day all the way to Dartmoor.
+Golden Cap is the highest point on the south coast of England and is certainly a “huge hill to climb” (number 28).
+From the top, there are spectacular views across Lyme Bay and on a clear day, you can see all the way to Dartmoor.

-Flying a kite (number 7) at Eggardon Hill is great fun and you can get panoramic views of the countryside and the surrounding area – a kite festival is held here every year and is celebrating its’ 20th anniversary this year.
+Flying a kite (number 7) at Eggardon Hill is great fun and you can get panoramic views of the countryside and the surrounding area – a kite festival was held here every year for over 20 years.

-There are so many beaches to choose from there are plenty of opportunities to swim in the sea (number 42) and jump over waves (number 20).
+With so many beaches to choose from, there are plenty of opportunities to swim in the sea (number 42) and jump over waves (number 20).
 Great beaches to swim from include Lyme Regis, West Bay, Weymouth, Swanage and Studland.
 On beaches with an RNLI lifeguard it is recommended that you swim between the red and yellow flags.

-Catching crabs (number 39) from the harbours in West Bay, Weymouth and Swanage is a great pass time for all the family.
-Inter-family contests to catch the most and the biggest crab abound and are great fun with the children, mum, dad, and grandparents all getting in on the action.
+Catching crabs (number 39) from the harbours in West Bay, Weymouth or Swanage is a great pastime for all the family.
+Intra-family contests to catch the most and the biggest crab abound and are great fun with the children, mum, dad, and grandparents all getting in on the action.

 The final thing on my list this summer is to “Check out the crazy creatures in a rock pool” (number 37).
-There are six key places along the Dorset coast where this is just brilliant activity – From West to East the best locations are: Broad Ledge – Lyme Regis, Charmouth – West Beach, Osmington Mills – Ledges, Mupe Rocks, Kimmeridge and Red End Point – Studand Bay.
+There are six key places along the Dorset coast where this is a brilliant activity.
+From West to East the best locations are: Broad Ledge – Lyme Regis; Charmouth – West Beach; Osmington Mills – Ledges; Mupe Rocks; Kimmeridge and Red End Point – Studland Bay.

 Planning the day out can be fun by using the Explorer maps from the Ordnance Survey, you can easily plan your own bespoke walk or bike ride.
-The latest Explorer OL15 covering Purbeck and South Dorset now has a Mobile Download for your smartphone or tablet.
+The latest, Explorer OL15 covering Purbeck and South Dorset, now has an app for your smartphone or tablet.
 So once you have planned your day and packed the picnic have a great and enjoyable time on the beaches and surrounding countryside of Dorset.

-There are other ways to check out walks and activities that have already been “discovered” by other explorers in Dorset making your planning a bit easier and also enables you to check out the area from those who are already “in-the-know”.
+There are other ways to check out walks and activities that have already been “discovered” by other explorers in Dorset – making your planning a bit easier and also enabling you to check out the area from those who are already “in-the-know”.